EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/manual-migration.md

     ```

     * ASP.NET Framework's **System.Configuration.ConfigurationManager** is not compatible with ASP.NET Core's **Microsoft.Extensions.Configuration.ConfigurationManager** and will need to be updated.
-In **Program.cs** under `CreateBuilder`, write a statement that fetches the value of `UseMockData` from configuration.
+In **Program.cs** under `CreateBuilder`, write a statement that fetches the value of `UseMockData` from the configuration.

     ```csharp
     var builder = WebApplication.CreateBuilder(args);